NunoSempere/finisterrae-1T-samples/paper/index.md

 | Python 3.9                  | 11,909ms  |
 | Gavin Howard's bc           | 16,170ms  |

 Readers might have expected this list to include languages such as Rust or zig.
 FORTRAN, Lisp, Haskell, Java, C#, C++, or Julia are also missing.
 This is because we are not very familiar with those languages, or because in our attempts to use them we found them too "clunky".
+Still, the above table shows that the time it takes to run a Fermi model varies 3 to 4 orders of magnitude depending on the language choice (and skill at using it), and so language choice will be an important choice.

 ### 1.2.
 Use some straightforward tricks